jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

   and the ability to listen and communicate in a manner that fosters respectful and equal collaboration with other team members.

+  Do you want to take part in the most challenging selection process there is?
+  A selection process where no matter the result, you will learn more than with any other company?
+  If so,
+  then we invite you to participate and see for yourself that with `Fluid Attacks` it is better to do then to know.
+  Our selection process is guided using Git, provides feedback through continuous integration and allows you to improve your world ranking in programming and hacking, as well as your GitLab profile.
+  You don’t need to have graduated, nor be enrolled in a college or university, nor have any specific work experience.
+  The only thing that matters is that you show us you can learn, on your own, at an expected rate.

+- **Short projects and high rotations:**
+  This allows you to constantly become familiar with new organizations, different problems, different methods, and to broaden your knowledge.

+- **Continuous improvement based on International Standards:**
+  `Fluid Attacks` was the first company in Colombia to obtain an ISO/IEC 27001 (Information Security) certification at the same time as we obtained the ISO 9001 certificate.
+  Also,
+  our continuous improvement process uses the ISO/IEC 17025 and Common Criteria standards as a reference for all security tests.

 ## 4\.
 Portfolio